 You can prepare your egg wash a couple of days in advance.
 Store it in a mason jar, or another similar container, in the refrigerator.

-Roll and cut your puff pastry dough.
+How to cut your puff pastry dough for quesitos

 The extent of the labor of making quesitos take place in the rolling and forming of the quesitos.
 Flour your countertop and use a heavy rolling pin to roll your puff pastry dough into a 24″ wide x 15″ long rectangle.
 Use a pastry cutter to cut the dough into 12 equal rectangle- each approximately 4″ wide by 7″ long.